 Hyaluronic acid is a naturally occurring substance present in the synovial fluid of your joints.
 In your knees, synovial fluid, a thick gel-like liquid, helps cushion your joint and absorb the shock of walking, running, twisting, and turning.
-Patients with osteoarthritis (OA) of the knee have lower levels of hyaluronic acid in their synovial fluid.
-(3) Therefore, their joints are less “greased” and less able to protect the bones and cartilage from damage and destruction.
-Viscosupplementation, a relatively new but increasingly popular treatment for OA of the knee, injects hyaluronic acid (also called hyaluron and hyaluronate) into the affected knee in order to hopefully return some mobility to the affected joint.
+People with osteoarthritis (OA) of the knee have lower levels of hyaluronic acid in their synovial fluid.
+Therefore, their joints are less “greased” and less able to protect the bones and cartilage from damage and destruction.
+Viscosupplementation, a popular treatment for OA of the knee, injects hyaluronic acid (also called hyaluron and hyaluronate) into the affected knee in order to hopefully return some mobility to the joint.

-The FDA first approved prescription viscosupplements in 1997 to treat mild to moderate OA of the knee.
+The U.S. Food and Drug Administration (FDA) first approved prescription viscosupplements in 1997, to treat mild to moderate OA of the knee.
 (The FDA has not approved viscosupplementation for treatment of OA in any other joint in the body.)
-(6) Today, five viscosupplements are available.
-Each one is slightly different, but each one is designed to help people looking to treat the signs and symptoms of OA find relief.
+There are several viscosupplements available today.
+Each one is slightly different, but they’re all designed to help people looking to treat the signs and symptoms of OA find relief.

 The viscosupplement options include:

-- Euflexxa (sodium hyaluronate).
 Euflexxa is given as a three-dose injection over three weeks (one injection per week).
-The average patient will experience relief from a series of Euflexxa injections for six months.
+The average patient may experience relief from a series of Euflexxa injections for six months.
 The most common side effects of a Euflexxa injection are pain at injection site, skin irritation at injection site, swelling of the knee, and tenderness around the joint.

-- Supartz (sodium hyaluronate).
 This viscosupplement is given as a three- or five-dose injection.
-A three-dose injection series provides relief up to six months.
+A three-dose injection series provides relief for up to six months.
 A greater number of injections may provide a longer window of pain relief.
-The most common side effects of a Supartz injection include pain, swelling, and effusion (fluid build-up) around the joint, redness and bruising at the joint, and injection site pain.
+The most common side effects of a Supartz injection include pain, effusion (swelling in the joint), redness and bruising at the joint, and injection site pain.

-- Synvisc-One (hylan G-F 20).
 Synvisc-One is the only viscosupplement approved as a one-dose injection.
-Studies show this viscosupplement can provide up to six months of OA relief after just one injection.
+The FDA indicates that this viscosupplement is designed to provide up to six months of OA relief after just one injection.
 The most common side effects of a Synvisc-One injection include swelling around the affected joint and pain and stiffness in the joint.

-- Synvisc (hylan G-F 20).
 Unlike Synvisc-One, Synvisc requires three injections of hyaluronic acid.
 The effects of the injection can last as long as six months.
-The side effects of Synvisc are similar to the side effects of Synvisc-One — pain, swelling, and fluid build-up around the affected joint.
+The side effects of Synvisc are similar to the side effects of Synvisc-One — pain, swelling, and fluid buildup around the affected joint.

 The More Serious Side Effects of Viscosupplements

-Viscosupplements are new to the treatment scene—we know how they work in the short-term, but their effectives over longer periods of time is not yet known.
-Specifically, doctors are uncertain how the use of viscosupplements over a long period of a person’s life will affect the person’s health.
-(2) Research is also not clear on how viscosupplementation affects the long-term trajectory of OA of the knee.
-While it does provide some comfort and pain relief for some patients with mild to moderate OA, it may not prevent or even delay the likelihood a patient will need knee-replacement surgery at a later point in their life.
+Viscosupplements are new to the treatment scene.
+We know how they work in the short term, but their effectiveness over longer periods of time isn’t yet known.
+Specifically, doctors are uncertain how the use of viscosupplements over the course of a person’s life will affect health.
+Research is also not clear on how viscosupplementation affects the long-term trajectory of OA of the knee.
+While it does provide comfort and pain relief for some people with mild to moderate OA, it may not prevent or even delay the likelihood that a patient will need knee replacement surgery at a later point in their life.